david-wei-01001/CSC207-Course-Project/phase0/Specification.md

 Community & Posts

-Each vertex has an associated community, where users can post study notes, guides, codes and resources.
+Each node has an associated community, where users can post study notes, guides, codes and resources.
 Users can also like or comment on others' posts, or subscribe to other users to get notification of their future posts.
 In addition, users can download the resources uploaded by other users to use as learning material.

-Unlocking New Vertices
+Unlocking New Nodes

-New users only have access to low level vertices, such as Java Basics, or Python Basics.
-To unlock higher level vertices, users must complete the tasks within previous vertices.
-For example, in order to advance to the “Design Concepts” vertex, users must create a post and review three posts created by other users in the community of “Java Basics” vertex.
+New users only have access to low level nodes, such as Java Basics, or Python Basics.
+To unlock higher level nodes, users must complete the tasks within previous nodes.
+For example, in order to advance to the “Design Concepts” node, users must create a post and review three posts created by other users in the community of “Java Basics” node.

 New Technical Trees